rktjmp/lush.nvim/README.md

   - requires **0.5.0** or greater.
   - "true color" only

-Install via any package mangement system, for example, vim-plug:
+Install via any package management system, for example, vim-plug:

 ```vim
 Plug 'rktjmp/lush.nvim'